Being climate prepared includes understanding what climate hazards to expect, how to mitigate hazards and how to respond to an emergency.

 - Rain barrels to store water in advance

-The number of summer days that exceed 30oC are on the rise and summer nights may feel more tropical.
+The number of summer days that exceed 30 degrees Celsius is on the rise and summer nights may feel more tropical.
 Heat can be very uncomfortable and amplify existing health conditions.
 Take steps to keep yourself cool and to cool your home, too.

 - Access to air-conditioning, at home or in public spaces